Skip to main content

 What happened during the September 18, 2025 inspection of LIL' BLUE HEARTWOOD PRESCHOOL?

-This was a inspection inspection of LIL' BLUE HEARTWOOD PRESCHOOL on September 18, 2025.
+This was an inspection of LIL' BLUE HEARTWOOD PRESCHOOL on September 18, 2025.
 12 citations were issued: 4 Type A (serious) and 8 Type B.

 Were any citations issued to LIL' BLUE HEARTWOOD PRESCHOOL on September 18, 2025?